erickhiu/eecs376-tutoring/book/algorithms/pair-n-halt/pair-n-halt.md

   _These feedbacks are collected from my midterm/final teaching evaluation, on "which classroom activity was your favorite or most helpful and why?"_

 ## 📝 Eric's Notes
-- First tried in F24 in BBB 1690 — great room for students to move around and find a partner to make the algorithm halt.
+- First tried in Fall 24 in BBB 1690 — great room for students to move around and find a partner to make the algorithm halt.

-- In W25, I had EECS 1005 — a mini lecture hall–style room.
+- In Winter 25, I had EECS 1005 — a mini lecture hall–style room.
 It was a bit harder for students to circulate, so the energy wasn’t quite the same, but still worked decently if you encouraged vocal pairing.

 - This activity inspired an exam question on the Winter 2025 midterm, which asked students to analyze a randomized halting process involving “maize” and “blue” particles.
 In each time unit, one of the following reactions must occur at random:
     - **Fusion**: Two maize particles combine to form one blue particle.